owid/owid-grapher/functions/README.md

 ### Development

+1. Copy `.dev.vars.example` to `.dev.vars` and fill in the required variables.

-Start the Cloudflare function development server with either:
+2. Start the Cloudflare function development server with either:

 -   (preferred) `yarn make up.full`: starts the whole local development stack, including the functions development server
 -   `yarn startLocalCloudflareFunctions`: only starts the functions development server